Follow Italianism

 The substitute judges come from different parts of Italy and, in general, have not worked on citizenship cases.
 Most have experience in civil, business, or labor courts.

-Massimo Marasca was a judge of the 18th Civil Section of the Court of Roma.
-In previous cases, citizenship applications were rejected because the ancestor's Italian birth certificate was considered insufficient.
+Massimo Marasca He was a judge of the 18th Civil Section of the Court of Rome.
+In previous cases, he had rejected citizenship applications, deeming the ancestor's Italian birth certificate insufficient.

 Maria Rita Guarino came from the Court of Santa Maria Capua Vetere, in Caserta.
 Antonio Albenzio worked in Pisa, and Emanuele Alcidi, in Terni.
 Renato Cameli, Luke Caputo, Stefano Miglietta e Rosaria Giordano were also displaced from other jurisdictions with limited track records in this area.